w3f/polkadot-wiki/docs/learn/learn-staking.md

 found [here](./learn-account-advanced.md#derivation-paths).

 !!!info
-    For Ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and staking proxy accounts.
+    For Ledger users staking directly on Ledger Live, there is no option to use separate stash and staking proxy accounts.

 Ledger devices are now supported in [SubWallet](https://www.subwallet.app/download.html), [Talisman](https://talisman.xyz/), and [PolkaGate](https://polkagate.xyz/) extension.
 Users can